🌍

 Frequently Asked Questions About Caribbean Islands

-Do I need a visa for the Caribbean?
+Do I need a visa to visit Caribbean Islands?

-How expensive is a trip to the Caribbean?
+How expensive is a week in the Caribbean?

-When is the best time to visit to avoid hurricanes?
+When is the best time to visit the Caribbean?

 What languages are spoken in the Caribbean?